Rent safe and private dog parks hosted by locals

 About the Border Collie

 When living with a Border Collie, 78% of our owners said a large house with a fenced yard is necessary to keep this pet happy.
 Additionally, 56% of owners said a rural or suburban area with open spaces is also acceptable.
-This dog is highly trainable by all types of dog owners and owners say the Border Collie learns best with positive reinforcement, consistent routines, and socialization.
+This dog is highly trainable by all types of dog owners and owners say the Border Collie learns best with positive reinforcement, consistent routines, enrichment activities, and socialization.

 When it comes to exercise, 46% of Sniffspot owners say their Border Collie benefits from high exercise every day, including over 2+ hours of activity a day, including walks, runs, and play sessions.
 The Sniffspot Border Collie community would not recommend this dog for first-time owners.